-If you'd rather prefer to get your own specialized List of Russian Realtors, feel free to visit Russian real estate agents advertising international properties in Russian media
+If you'd rather prefer to get your own specialized List of Russian Realtors, who sell your country's properties in Russia, feel free to visit Russian real estate agents advertising international properties in Russian media

 If you are a do-it-yourself type and want to educate yourself on the topic, you can download my e-books *How to Find the Best Foreign Realtors and Make Your Offer of Cooperation in Sale Irresistible to Them* and *How to Sell Real Estate to the Russians* to apply the knowledge and contact the Russian real estate agents on your own (click on the book covers below to go to Amazon):